Drive sales on autopilot with ecommerce-focused featuresSee Features

 It’s best to experiment with lots of different ideas while crafting your first set of birthday emails.
 Remember: it’s your brand.
 Mix, match, and customize content at will.

 Although it may sound obvious, many merchants forget the tried and true formula:

 No birthdates in your mailing list = no automated birthday emails.

-After you’ve decided to start increasing sales with birthday emails, expand your signup forms with an additional field, birthdate.
+After you’ve decided to start increasing sales with birthday emails, you’ll need to expand your signup forms with an additional field for customer birthdates.

 With Omnisend, customizing forms and collecting additional data has never been easier.

-PRO TIP: Don’t include too many fields in your signup form as it might drastically decrease the conversion rate.
+PRO TIP: Don’t include too many fields in your signup form.
+This will overwhelm your visitors and drastically decrease conversion rates.

 For example, ImageScape increased its conversion rate by 120% by reducing its contact form from 11 to 4 fields.

 Alternatively, if you’re collecting Birthdates with Happy Birthday Email, you can collect them on the Order Status Page after a customer places an order.
 This is a great way to collect additional pieces of information about your customers without slowing down the checkout process.